apache/camel-website/content/community/articles.md

 ## Online Training

+*   [Fundamentals of Integration with Apache Camel](https://www.pluralsight.com/courses/apache-camel-fundamentals-integration) - Pluralsight Training Course (launched in February 2022) by Michael Hoffman.
+Course with introduction on Apache Camel, its concepts and EIPs, and how-to examples, and also running Camel-K on Kubernetes
 *   [Build a Registration System with Camel and Kubernetes](https://www.manning.com/liveproject/build-a-registration-system-with-camel-and-kubernetes) - A self-pased online learning (May 2021) where you’ll master common Apache Camel techniques and components for helping build modern interconnected applications.
 *   [Introduction to Apache Camel](http://www.pluralsight.com/courses/apache-camel-intro-integration) - Pluralsight o<span style="color: rgb(34,34,34);">nline <span style="color: rgb(34,34,34);">training course covering the core Camel framework, pattern implementations <span style="color: rgb(34,34,34);">and [hawt.io](http://hawt.io/)
 *   [Apache Camel Video Tutorial](http://www.nvisia.com/apache-camel-video-tutorial) - A 3 part video series that introduces you to Apache Camel, covers an use-case, and then highlights why you should use Camel.